austin006/3d_printed_quad/docs/software/raspberry_pi.md

 uxrce_dds_client status
 ```

-If the client has not started for PX4, you can start it manually:
+If the client has not started for PX4, you can start it manually (in the PX4 terminal):
 ```
 uxrce_dds_client start -t serial -d /dev/ttyS3 -b 921600
 ```